 - Open, often-exposed feel, giving panoramic views across the Itchen valley and beyond, from heights of up to 125m OD. - Well distributed network of minor narrow lanes and drove roads together with a short stretch of the M3 motorway. - Evidence of long history of settlement, with tumuli, and the sites of Iron Age settlements and a Roman Villa. - Sparsely settled, containing just one main settlement, Kings Worthy, and scattered farms.
 Kings Worthy originated in association with the river but has expanded northwards into the downs.

-- Chalk and Clay (Farmland) - Open Arable (Exposed) Open Arable
+- Chalk and Clay (Farmland) - Open Arable (Exposed) Open Arable falls generally from north to south, towards the Itchen Valley.

 Chalk River Valley